tamunoWoks/python_notebook/debugging.md

 ## Raising Exceptions
 Python raises an exception whenever it tries to execute invalid code.
 We can handle Python exceptions with `try` and `except` statements so that our program could recover from exceptions we anticipated.
 But we can also raise our own exceptions in our code.
-nbsp;nbsp;nbsp;nbsp;Raising an exception is a way of saying, “Stop running this code, and move the program execution to the except statement.”
+&nbsp;&nbsp;&nbsp;&nbsp;Raising an exception is a way of saying, “Stop running this code, and move the program execution to the except statement.”